-During December 1917 the Anti-Aircraft Battalion, San Francisco was moved to Camp Merritt, New Jersey await sailing orders.
-On 12 December 1917 the Battalion left Camp Merritt and went aboard the transport Susquehenna at Port of Embarkation, Hoboken, New Jersey with 19 officers and 611 enlisted men.
+During December of 1917 the Anti-Aircraft Battalion, San Francisco, was moved to Camp Merritt, New Jersey to await sailing orders.
+On 12 December 1917 the Battalion left Camp Merritt and went aboard the transport Susquehenna at the Port of Embarkation, Hoboken, New Jersey with 19 officers and 611 enlisted men.
 There were 4 troopships sailing that day and they may have sailed together and met up with additional ships in Halifax, Nova Scotia.
 The 4 ships were the Adratic, Pocahontas, Susquehenna and the Antigone.

 1st Anti-aircraft Battalion Battle Particapition: